Maslow’s Hierarchy for Employee Motivation

 5. Self-Actualisation (Growth and Fulfillment)

 "One can choose to go back toward safety or forward toward growth.
-Growth must be chosen again and again; fear must be overcome again and again." - Abraham Maslow
+Growth must be chosen again and again; fear must be overcome again and again." - Abraham Maslow (American Psychologist)

 Using Maslow's Hierarchy of Needs to manage your team can help you create an environment where everyone feels safe, valued and motivated.
 Meeting your team's basic needs and providing opportunities for growth and fulfilment will drive a culture of engagement and productivity.